prenex/ObjMaster/README.md

 Examples and unit tests
 -----------------------

 An application called **showobj** is provided as a simple example.
-The whole library is provided as-is and you are not supposed to build it in complicated ways (just add the sources to your project) however this example contains a makefile for emscripten, g++ and cland build possibilities.
-These can be changed by commenting out the proper choices in the makefile of the examples.
+The whole library is provided as-is and you are not supposed to build it in any complicated ways (just add the sources to your project) however this example contains a makefile for emscripten, g++ and cland build possibilities with different parameters.
+These can be changed by calling make with different parameters (there is a default though):

+* default: uses gnu_glut
+* gnu_glut: Uses g++ for compilation and GLUT for window and I/O.
+* gnu_egl: Uses g++ for compilation and EGL with X11 only!
+* clang_glut: Uses clang 4.9+ and GLUT
+* clang_egl: Uses clang 4.9+ and EGL
+* clang_old_glut: Uses older clang 3.9+ and GLUT
+* clang_old_egl: Uses older clang 3.9+ and EGL
+* html: Uses a later amscripten
+* html_old: Uses an older emsripten
+* pi: Uses g++, EGL, X11 only for GLES2 and sets to use 16 bit indices only!

+The example is based on the header-only gles2helper library from me.
+It is used as a git submodule:

+	git submodule update --init --recursive

+(you can also check the whole repo out recursively too)

 This application also contains some ad-hoc **"unit tests":** you can run these with **showobj --test**.
 These are only semi-automatic testing and run various codes that are in the tests/test.h file.
 This is a headless run, while the showobj application as a whole is an opengl application that uses the common subset of opengl and opengl ES2 and webgl so it runs on every tested GL-related platforms.